Tati Westbrook Calls for an End to the ''Abuse'' Against James Charles

 Tati Westbrook is ready to press pause on her public feud with James Charles... for now.

 Less than a week after the YouTube star captivated the internet with a 43-minute takedown video of the 19-year-old beauty guru, she's clarifying her intentions in a new video titled "Why I Did It."
-The 18-minute clip delves into Tati's perspective on the continued drama between her and James, why she never thought it'd get to "this magnitude" and her future as a YouTuber.
+The 18-minute clip delves into Tati's perspective on the continued drama between her and James, why she never thought the scandal would reach "this magnitude" and her future as a YouTuber.

 Instead, Tati says she did so as a "last ditch effort to be really loud and vocal" in reaching out to James, who she's mentored since the early days of his career.

-The Halo Beauty founder then criticizes James, saying he had "zero respect" for their friendship.
+The Halo Beauty founder then criticizes James, saying he had "zero respect" for their friendship and isn't hopeful that they can one day mend the bridges burned by his actions.

 Nevertheless, Tati says in the video, "I don't hate James Charles.
-I don't want you guys hating on him."
+I don't want you guys hating on him...
+It's painful to watch someone that you have cared for be dragged and to know that this started because of me.
+I don't think anyone deserves that.
+I think people deserve a wake-up call and people deserve to be called out for actions.
+I think someone's got to do it.
+I hope that this inspires parents to have more conversations with their kids, because we are losing that."

 YouTube